 "With Mary Crawford now aboard the disabled alien vessel, the military start to move in.
 She sees her grandfather and has a conversation with him while an army Lieutenant gets to talk with his late mother.
 In order to save herself and those she cares about, Allie uses her powers in a very special way.
 On the road again, Lisa, Charlie and Allie have to keep a low profile as their photos are constantly on the news.
 Lisa meets a relative she has never met before and Allie has to use her powers to save him."

-On this day in 2008, Syfy's Sanctuary aired "Warriors."
-This served as the tenth episode of the program's first season, and here's the plot summary as listed on IMDB.com:
+On this day in 2008 (in the U.S.), Syfy's Sanctuary aired "Warriors."
+Officially, this served as the tenth episode of the program's first season, and here's the plot summary as listed on IMDB.com:

 "When an old friend of Will's goes missing his wife contacts him for help.
 With the help of Helen and Ashley, Will finds that his friend has been taken and forced to fight underground.
 But as they continue to search, things start to become quite familiar to Helen."